Big Dyke Energy released its first single about punk, protest and reclaiming Pride.

 What’s crucial is support.
 Women typically don’t have much money, but those who do need to support the women doing the work for our community, especially women using their real names and putting it all on the line.
 Everyone else can support through amplifying lesbians.
 Numbers can help when it comes to activism.
 Other lesbians creating content say it can be demoralizing how women take what they’re doing for granted but swoon over anything mediocre that men say or do.
 This is why I’m focused on celebrating lesbians and sharing the work of women doing great things, and I want to see more amplification and general involvement happen.
 Everyone can do something.

-I love that your band name doesn’t obscure who you are and what you’re about.
+VC: Your band name doesn’t obscure who you are and what you’re about.
 Why is that unapologetic vibe so important right now?

-I used to shy away from using the words “dyke,” “butch,” and even “lesbian,” but I stopped being ashamed of being a gender defiant woman the older I got.
+AD: I used to shy away from using the words “dyke,” “butch,” and even “lesbian,” but I stopped being ashamed of being a gender defiant woman the older I got.
 LGBTQ+ culture portrays the word “lesbian” and everything about us in a negative light.
 That’s why there was a show called The L Word; they were too ashamed to make a show about visible lesbians: dykes.
 They couldn’t even spell out the word “lesbian,” which implied it was dirty or taboo.

 Big Dyke Energy is bold and unapologetic.
 We aren’t ashamed to show real lesbian culture and address issues that matter to our community on an international level.